rockettheme/docs/Docs/joomla/basic/how_to_create_an_article.md

 The first step to creating a new article is to navigate to the **Article Manager's** Add a New Article page.
 This can be done using the admin menu at the top of the Administrator side of your Joomla site.
 Just navigate to **Administrator > Content > Article Manager > Add a New Article** and you should be brought to a page which includes a text editor and article-specific options (pictured above).

->> For the purpose of this tutorial, we'll be using the TinyMCE content editor.
+>> For the purpose of this tutorial, we will be using the TinyMCE content editor.
 You can replace the default content editor with one of your choice by installing it as an [extension][extension].
-We recommend [RokPad 2][rokpad] if you're looking for a text editor geared towards programmers with many of the [integrated features][pad] you'd find in a desktop text editor like Textmate, SublimeText, UltraEdit, and others.
+We recommend [RokPad 2][rokpad] if you are looking for a text editor geared towards programmers with many of the [integrated features][pad] you would find in a desktop text editor like Textmate, SublimeText, UltraEdit, and others.

 ![][article2]